-There have been no operations of load shedding, inter-tripping or generator runback schemes on the EE network which have caused adverse outcomes.
+There have been no operations of load shedding, inter-tripping or generator runback schemes on the EE network which have caused negative adverse impacts on the security of the NEM.
 Neither does Essential Energy expect a cascading outage or major supply disruption to be caused by any of our protection system operation or interactions.

-System Strength Locational Factors 6.4
+6.4 System Strength Locational Factors